Armed Forces of the Argentine Republic

+As of 2024, the current Chief of the General Staff is the Air Force Brigadier General Xavier Isaac.

 History

 The oldest forces of the Argentinian military are the Argentinian Army and the Argentinian Navy, both created in 1810, during the Argentine War of Independence, while the Argentinian Air Force was established in 1945.
 The Argentine military played a role in the institutional life of the country, during a series of coups d'état that took place in the 20th century.

 1955–1963 internal strife

 After the Revolución Libertadora coup that deposed president Juan Domingo Perón in 1955, the armed forces split into opposing sectors named Azules y colorados ("Blues and Reds").
 The fight would end in 1963 with military clashes and the defeat of the reds who were opposed to Perón.

 1965 Operacion 90

-In 1965, the Argentine military conducted land military maneuvers on Antarctica under then-Colonel Jorge E. Leal.
-Nicknamed Operación 90, this was undertaken ten years before the Antarctic Treaty came into being and was conducted to cement Argentina's claims to a portion of those territories (still claimed as Argentine Antarctica).
+In 1965, the Argentine military conducted a 10-man patrol on Antarctica called Operación 90 under then-Colonel Jorge E. Leal to perform scientific observations and promote Argentina's claim to a portion of the continent.